Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Features/Mantras.md

   - class_feature
   - monk
 ---
-Once per turn, you can use a bonus action to channel your [[spirit]] into a mantra, a sacred rite, or chant that grants you certain benefits.
+Once per turn, you can use a bonus action to channel your [[Spirit]] into a mantra, a sacred rite, or chant that grants you certain benefits.
 Mantras have a trigger condition.
 When the condition is met, you can use the active mantra as a reaction.
 A mantra remains active until the end of the combat or until you run out of [[Spirit]].
 You can only enter a Mantra if you have at least 1 [[Spirit]].

 ### Mantra of Retribution: